 The Special Collections Reading Room is open Mondays - Fridays, 1-4:30pm.
 Special Collections materials include: Broadsides, Ephemera, Prints & Photographs Collection, Rare Books, Sheet Music, and the State Art Collection.
 Researchers should consult with the Special Collections staff about materials housed there and call 804-692-3703 in advance to schedule an appointment.
 Researchers must register to use the room and follow the same policies as govern the use of materials in the Archives and Map Research Rooms at the Library of Virginia.Wireless Internet Access

 Wireless Internet access is provided on the first and second floors of the Library of Virginia.
 Electrical outlets for plugging in laptops are available at the study tables in the second floor Reading Rooms.
 Printing is not available using the Library's wireless connection.
 Printing is available only when using the Library's public computer workstations.
 More Information

 The Virginia Shop

-The Virginia Shop is open Monday through Saturday from 10:00 am until 4:00 pm with extended hours during evening and weekend public events at the Library of Virginia.
+The Virginia Shop is open Monday through Friday from 10:00 am until 4:00 pm.
+Extended hours are often held during evening and weekend public events at the Library of Virginia.
 The Virginia Shop offers programs such as artist demonstrations, First Friday events, and an evening book club, Books on Broad.
 We regularly feature the work of Virginia artists and artisans and focus on products made in, and inspired by, the commonwealth.
-If you have questions or would like to place an order please contact the Virginia Shop staff at 804.692.3524 or visit our online shop at www.thevirginiashop.org.Archives Annex Reading Room at the State Records Center:
+If you have questions or would like to place an order please contact the Virginia Shop staff at 804-692-3524 or visit our online shop at www.thevirginiashop.org.Archives Annex Reading Room at the State Records Center: